Skip to main content

 PackStore (pkg/store/pack.go) - Optional

-• Buffers small objects (< 512KB) in memory
+• Buffers small objects (< 512KB) in memory.

-• Flushes as 8MB packfiles (packs/<hash>)
+• Flushes as 8MB packfiles (packs/<hash>).

-• Maintains a catalog (index/packs) mapping logical keys to pack offsets
+• Maintains a catalog (index/packs) mapping logical keys to pack offsets.

-• Dramatically reduces API call count for metadata-heavy workloads
+• Dramatically reduces API call count for metadata-heavy workloads on cloud backends.

-• Uses LRU cache for packfile reads (single fetch serves thousands of objects)
+• Uses LRU cache for packfile reads (single fetch serves thousands of objects).

 Object Key Conventions